tidwall/SwiftWebSocket/README.md

 ## License

-The SwiftWebSocket source code is available under the MIT License.
+SwiftWebSocket source code is available under the MIT License.